Raytheon to buy cybersecurity firm Websense in $1.9 billion deal

-Several companies, including Sony Corp, Staples Inc, Home Depot Inc and Target Corp, have been targets of high-profile data thefts over the past two years.
+Several companies, including Sony Corp (6758.T), Staples Inc (SPLS.O), Home Depot Inc (HD.N) and Target Corp (TGT.N), have been targets of high-profile data thefts over the past two years.

 "We're seeing an exponential increase in the number of attacks by ultra-sophisticated attackers," Raytheon Chief Executive Thomas Kennedy told Reuters.
 "It is the combination of those two that is leading to an explosion in the cybersecurity area."